INFORMSJoC/2022.0113/data/README.md

 # Data for replication

 Here is the data needed for replicating the experiments.
+[CAB.txt](CAB.txt)